Tilings in vertex ordered graphs: A general framework and the proof of Theorem

-\begin{define}[Bottlegraph] For an ordered graph $H$, we say that $B$ is a \textit{bottlegraph} assigned to $H$ if for every interval labeling $\phi$ of $B$, there exists a constant $t=t(B, H, \phi)$ such that the ordered blow-up $(B(t), \phi)$ contains a perfect $H$-tiling. \end{define}
+\begin{define}[Bottlegraph] For an ordered graph $H$, we say that a complete $k$-partite unordered graph $B$ is a \textit{bottlegraph} assigned to $H$, if for every permutation $\sigma$ of $[k]$ and every interval labeling $\phi$ of $B$ with respect to $\sigma$, there exists a constant $t=t(B, H, \phi)$ such that the ordered blow-up $(B(t), \phi)$ contains a perfect $H$-tiling. \end{define}

 \begin{thm}[Almost perfect tiling framework] Let $H$ be an ordered graph on $h$ vertices.
 Suppose that $B$ is a bottlegraph assigned to $H$.
 Then for every $\eta>0$, there exists an $n_0\in \mathbb{N}$ so that every ordered graph $G$ on $n\geq n_0$ vertices with